 England to win Group L (4/9)

 England’s qualifying record stands apart.
 Eight wins from eight, 22 goals scored and none conceded is the strongest possible foundation going into a tournament.
-While 4/9 is a short price, it reflects a team that has given no reason for doubt.
+While 4/9 is a short price, it reflects the Three Lions’ status among the tournament favourites.
 This is a well-structured side under Tuchel and they face opponents who, while capable, have genuine limitations.
 England are the primary selection for the group winner market.

 Croatia are a credible pick to finish in the top two.
-Their qualifying record of seven wins and one draw from eight matches, with 26 goals scored and four conceded, mirrors England’s dominance against European opposition.
+Their qualifying record of seven wins and one draw from eight matches, with 26 goals scored and just four conceded, mirrors England’s dominance against European opposition.
 Their World Cup pedigree is unmatched in this group outside of England, and they have the experience to see off Panama and Ghana with relative composure.
-At 10/3 to win the group, the value is clear, but qualification from the group is the more measured and reliable angle to pursue.
+At 10/3 to win the group, the value is clear, but qualification from the group is the more measured and reliable angle to pursue, for all it’s long odds-on at 1/5.

 How To Watch And How To Bet On Group L